ppy/osu-wiki/wiki/How_You_Can_Help!/en.md

 ## Help check/mod beatmaps!

-osu! has a dedicated team of reviewers called "modders" to check if the beatmaps are ready to be ranked and played by everyone.
+osu! has a dedicated team of reviewers  to check if the beatmaps are ready to be ranked and played by everyone.
 However, that doesn't stop you from contributing in this sector, so here's a few things you can do to help:

 - Look through or search the [Pending Beatmaps](https://osu.ppy.sh/beatmapsets?m=-1&s=4) listing for any artists or songs you like (or just choose at random).
 - Play the beatmaps and leave feedback in threads.